How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Airbnb Cleaning Fee Guide

-In this Airbnb hosting blog post, I will share everything you need to know to set your Airbnb cleaning fee accurately.
+In this Airbnb hosting blog post, I will share everything you need to know to set your Airbnb cleaning fee accurately in 2026!

 When you use a cleaning company to clean your rental, as most Airbnb hosts do, the charge is generally whatever they charge you plus taxes and extras.
 We’ll discuss this more in-depth later.